wonderhoss/caribou/README.md

-getsgid    - Get the ID of the default AWS Security Group Caribou will use deploy_master - Deploy the Caribou Master Node master_status - Get the status of the currently deployed Caribou Master Node shutdown   - Shutdown the Caribou Cluster
+getsgid    - Get the ID of the default AWS Security Group Caribou will use deploy_master - Deploy the Caribou Master Node master_status - Get the status of the currently deployed Caribou Master Node deploy_environment - Deploy an environment based on the corresponding JSON file shutdown   - Shutdown the Caribou Cluster

 Specific options: